 For some women, the symptoms improve or disappear during pregnancy.
 For other women, they get worse.
 But it does not seem to affect fertility or the health of a fetus.

-As experts do not know what causes IC / PBS, there is no standard medical test or technique that can say a person has it.
-Therefore, your doctor can rule out or treat – urinary tract infection, bacterial cystitis, chronic urethral syndrome, overactive bladder, vulvodynia, vaginal infection, endometriosis, sexually transmitted diseases, and bladder cancer.
+As medical experts still do not know what causes IC / PBS, there is no a standard test or technique that can say a person has it.
+Your doctor can only rule out or treat the other related conditions such as:

 Some believe that IC / PBS is present if a patient has symptoms and no other cause for those symptoms is found.
-Others believe that more tests are needed to find out whether the patient has IC / PBS.
+Others think that more tests are needed to find out whether the patient has IC / PBS.

 A number of standard diagnostic tools include:

 A urine sample is studied under a microscope to check for blood or bacteria in the urine which may indicate urinary tract infection, urinary tract stones or other urinary problems.